Network Rail has a contract with JCDecaux for advertising on the interiors of its railway stations.

 Vivienne Pattison, director of Mediawatch-UK, said the ad was clever in itself but contributed to the hyper-sexualisation of society.

 A press ad in Dirt Mountainbike , a specialist mountain and dirt biking magazine, featured a man crouching next to a mountain

 bike, making a devil horns sign with his left hand.
 Text in the bottom right corner of the ad read: YT-INDUSTRIES.COM FUCKING GOOD BIKES!

 A complainant challenged whether the use of the slogan FUCKING GOOD BIKES! was offensive and inappropriate, particularly in a publication likely to be read by children.

-children as well as adults, we considered that the ad was likely to be seen by some children.
-We therefore concluded that the use of the phrase FUCKING GOOD BIKES! in that context was likely to cause serious or widespread offence to readers.
+appeal to children as well as adults, we considered that the ad was likely to be seen by some children.
+We therefore concluded that the use of the phrase FUCKING GOOD BIKES! in that context was likely to cause serious or widespread

 The ad breached CAP Code rule 4.1 (Harm and offence).